alinaf/tippy/README.md

 Tippy is a tip calculator application for iOS.

-Submitted by: Alina
+Submitted by: Alina Abidi

-Time spent: 3
+Time spent: 3-4 hours

 ## User Stories